Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/01_HandleNonReleasableSupplierReceipt.md

   ![Overview](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsOverview01.png "[Overview]")

-1. Check the supplier number for the non-releasable supplier receipt in the *Overview* tab and switch to the *Customer/supplier* tab: *Accounting > Settings > DEBTORS/CREDITORS*.
+1. Check and note the supplier number for the non-releasable supplier receipt in the *Overview* tab and switch to the *Customer/supplier* tab: *Accounting > Settings > DEBTORS/CREDITORS*.
   The *DEBTORS/CREDITORS* tab is displayed.
 By default, the *Customer/Supplier list* tab is preselected.

   ![Customer/supplier list](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CustomerSupplierList.png "[Customer/supplier list]")